Zeddtech/weather-app/READme.md

 # Weather App

-A weather app that pulls from the OpenWeatherMap API to allow users to search for and view the current and future forecast in over 2000 cities
+A weather website that enables users to search and view current and future forecasts for over 2000 cities.
+With an intuitive interface, users can quickly find accurate weather information, including temperature, precipitation, wind speed, and humidity.
+It's a convenient tool for planning activities and staying prepared for any weather conditions.

 ## Features